nazmulidris/exoplayer_learning/README.md

 the player is created again.

 ## Adaptive streaming
+TK provide links to get more info on HLS and DASH
-More info in this [codelab](https://codelabs.developers.google.com/codelabs/exoplayer-intro/#4)
+TK codelab provides lots of info on working w/ this in ExoPlayer More info in this [codelab](https://codelabs.developers.google.com/codelabs/exoplayer-intro/#4)

 ## Listening to player events for UX and Quality of Experience
-More info in this [codelab](https://codelabs.developers.google.com/codelabs/exoplayer-intro/#5)
+TK briefly talk about `which` listeners to use to provide information on `what` More info in this [codelab](https://codelabs.developers.google.com/codelabs/exoplayer-intro/#5)

 ## Customizing the UI
+TK more info on exploring UI customization (minimal vs complex)

 More info in this [medium article](https://medium.com/google-exoplayer/customizing-exoplayers-ui-components-728cf55ee07a)
 - SimpleExoPlayerView - video playback or audio album artwork, both w/ playback controls
 - PlaybackControlView - just controller widget for playback control